atox120/w266_final_project/experiments/README.md

 python run_experiment.py --file run_settings/example.json --debug False
 ```

-# Debug Mode
+## Debug Mode

-The training parameters will be change if the debug argument is set as below
+The training parameters can be altered for debugging, whereby one can configure the number of steps and training examples used.

 * True
 ```python